Steve Tirrell

 Stephen (Note: Tirrell's UMass profile spells his name as Stephen, while his Plymouth State profile spells it as Steven.)
 Tirrell (born c.
 1966) is an American college football coach.
-He is the defensive coordinator for East Coast Prep, a position he has held since 2024.
+He most recently served as the defensive coordinator for East Coast Prep, a position he held in 2024.
 He was the head football coach for Dean College from 2016 to 2021.
 He also coached for Plymouth State, Brown, Northeastern, Nichols, and UMass.
 He played college football for Plymouth State as a defensive tackle.

 In 2001, Tirrell was inducted into the Plymouth State Hall of Fame.